cloudfoundry/cf-networking-release/docs/etcd-data-loss-tolerance.md

 Do existing cells keep connectivity?

-Yes, as long as the new cell does not "steal" an existing subnet lease.

-Does the new cell have connectivity?

-No, the sublease information for existing cells is not in etcd until they renew, which they only do every 23 hours by default.

-So there are two issues:

-  1. The new cell may take a sublease that conflicts with one of the existing cells.
-  2. The new cell cannot reach the existing cells because it has no knowledge of what subnet they have.

-### Scenario #5: new cell gets added while etcd is down

-1. etcd stops
-2. etcd data directory is wiped out
-3. new cell is added (flannel fails to start on new cell)
-4. etcd starts back up
-5. flannel continues to run on all existing cells
-6. flannel starts up on new cell

-Do existing cells keep connectivity?

-Yes, as long as the new cell does not "steal" an existing subnet lease.
+If the new cell comes up before the existing cells can renew their subnet leases, then there is a chance that the new cell will steal an existing cell's subnet lease.

-Does the new cell have connectivity?

-At step 3, flannel will not start because it cannot reach etcd.
-Then, after step 6, the behavior the same as scenario #4.
+In this case, the the existing cell will lose connectivity, and the new cell, will not be able to connect to other cells until they do renew leases, which should happen within 1 minute.

-### Scenario #6: subnet lease expires while etcd is down
+### Scenario #5: subnet lease expires while etcd is down

 1. etcd stops
 2. etcd data directory is wiped out